sparkflows/sparkflows-docs/docs/user-guide/data-preparation/datetime.rst

 Date To String
 ----------------------------------------

-Below is a sample workflow which contains Date To String processor in Fire Insights.
+Below is a sample workflow which contains Date To String processor in Sparkflows.
 It demonstrates the usage of Date To String node to convert a Date value to String value of specified format.

 It does the following processing of data: